0xSero/partisia-docs/docs/PBC-as-a-second-layer/pbc-as-second-layer-technical-differences-eth-pbc.md

 One of the problems with transferring data between PBC and Ethereum is that the two chains take different approaches on how information is represented.
-Specifically, the differences relevant for using PBC as second layer are;
+Specifically, the differences relevant for using PBC as second layer are:

 1. [How user data is encoded](pbc-as-second-layer-technical-differences-eth-pbc.md#encoding-data)
 2. [The hashing algorithm used](pbc-as-second-layer-technical-differences-eth-pbc.md#hashing-data)
 3. [How contract or account addresses are derived](pbc-as-second-layer-technical-differences-eth-pbc.md#deriving-addresses)